surftemp/usgs/README.md

         3. In the dialog box enter name `usgs`
         4. For the specification file, select the environment.yml file included in this repository
         5. Click 'import'
-3. Activate conda environment: `conda activate usgs` on Unix, or `activate usgs` on Windows.
+3. Activate conda environment: `conda activate usgs_env` on Unix, or `activate usgs_env` on Windows.
 4. Install this package: `python setup.py install`

 Once installed into a conda environment, you need only activate the environment